tangobattle/tango/core/glowfb/README.md

 -   Only proportional integer scaling is performed.

+-   The coordinate system is flipped vertically from OpenGL's: that is, (0, 0) is the top-left of the window.
+This is probably what you want, but might be unexpected if you're assuming OpenGL behavior.

 ## Alternatives

 -   [mini_gl_fb](https://github.com/shivshank/mini_gl_fb): Another OpenGL framebuffer library!
 Similar to this library but requires OpenGL 3.3+ support due to use of GLSL 3.3 and direct use of VAOs.